 - Mixed Plastics - Only #1 & #2 plastic beverage containers.
 Plastics should be clean, dry and empty with lids removed.
 Plastics should be loose, not bagged.
 Acceptable items include:

 - Water Bottles

 - Plastic Bags (grocery bags) - Collected and contained; not recycled.

 - Steel and Tin Cans - Cans should be rinsed and clean; loose, not bagged.

 - Clothing and Textiles - Includes shoes, handbags and belts.

 - Used Motor Oil - Residential Customers Only; limit 10 gallons per day.

 - Tires - Up to 8 passenger tires; fees charged for oversized and rimmed tires.

 - Fire Extinguishers

 We ask that all recyclables are properly prepared before being brought to transfer stations.
-Please rinse all plastic jugs and containers, remove packing and flatten boxes, remove labels and rinse cans, refrain from recycling containers that contained any type of oil and only donate clean clothing and textiles.
-If any questions or concerns arise, please ask either a scale house attendant or other employee.
+Please rinse all plastic beverage containers, remove packing and flatten boxes, remove labels and rinse cans, and only donate clean clothing and textiles.
+If any questions or concerns arise, please ask an employee onsite or call the administration office.